 - Heat a non-stick skillet over medium-heat.
 Spray with non-stick cooking oil and cook each patty for 4 minutes on each side or until browned and crispy.
 Place in oven for an additional 4 minutes per side.

-- Serve on rolls with sliced tomato, lettuce, BBQ sauce and Shiitake Bacon.
-Or, serve with a big green salad without a roll – that’s how I had it.
+- Serve on rolls with sliced tomato, lettuce, BBQ sauce and shiitake bacon.

 - Heat a skillet over medium heat.
 Add diced onions and stir.
 Keep stirring until the onions start to stick and add 1 tablespoon of vegetable stock.
 Repeat this step, stirring often for 30 minutes, deglazing pan every so often with a small amount of vegetable stock.
 Cook onions for 30 minutes or until onions are dark in color with the desired caramelized flavor.